-- (1) That the owner divest himself/herself of the animal that is the subject of the administrative hearing by revocation of the animal's registration and removal from the city; failure to do so will result in the animal being deemed prohibited and said animal will be subject to seizure. - (2) That the owner comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city; or - (3) Any other disposition deemed to be consistent with the protection of the public's health, safety and welfare.
+- (1) That the owner divest himself/herself of the animal that is the subject of the administrative hearing by revocation of the animal's registration and removal from the city; failure to do so will result in the animal being deemed prohibited and said animal will be subject to seizure. - (2) That the owner comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city; or That the permit holder divest himself/herself of the animals that are the subject of the administrative hearing by revocation of the commercial permit and cessation of business operations related to animals; - (3) That the owner or permit holder comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city; or - (43) Any other disposition deemed to be consistent with the protection of the public's health, safety and welfare.